 There is an active Class Association, which organises social and sailing activities and seeks to protect the spirit of this very special boat by involvement during the building of new boats to ensure they fit within the class measurement rules.
 A set of class rules governing the construction and specification of the hull, spars, sails and fittings are available here for those interested.

 The Class has an active racing and social programme with club racing taking place on Wednesday evenings and Saturday afternoons April to September and Friday evenings between June and August.
 The Wednesday and Saturday racing is split into separate series each of two months and with and a single Friday series.
 Special races to Golant and Polkerris are also run which end up in the pub at each of these two picture postcard waterside villages and make for a great day.
 Several cup races are held through the season and these also form part of the series.
-The highlights of the season are the class championships which take place over three days at the end of May attracting over 15 boats and of course Royal Fowey Regatta in August with 8 races over four days with up to 30 Fowey Rivers adding a spray of colour to the week and making up the biggest fleet of the event.
+The highlights of the season are the class championships which take place over three days at the end of May attracting about 20 boats and of course Royal Fowey Regatta in August with 8 races over four days with up to 35 Fowey Rivers adding a spray of colour to the week and making up the biggest fleet of the event.

 Racing is organised on behalf of Fowey Gallants Sailing Club and Royal Fowey Yacht Club by Port of Fowey Race Organising Committee (POFROC).
 They have their own dedicated web-site where all notice of race, sailing instructions, entry forms and calendar may be found.
 POFROC also host the race results on behalf of all class racing in Fowey.
-A list of results from the 2018 season is here

 Social events are organised through the year from post-race analysis over a pint in the club bars, regular suppers or BBQs and a Christmas jolly.

 You can also follow us on Facebook at the "Fowey River Class Association" page.

 Gary Barr email: